xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 ## Product reviews: Customer experience

 With the addon "Product reviews" enabled in the store, customers can leave feedback about their experience purchasing items from a vendor by giving the vendor a rating.

 A customer can rate any vendor from whom they have purchased products as soon as the fulfillment status of their order with items from this vendor is switched to "_Delivered_".
 Once the store staff has updated the order status to "_Delivered_", an email notification is sent to the customer inviting them to rate their order.

-The customer can set the "_Delivered_" status for an order by themselves using the **Confirm delivery** button:
+As an alternative, the customer can set the "_Delivered_" status for their order by themselves using the **Confirm delivery** button:
    ![xc5_mv_confirm_delivery.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_mv_confirm_delivery.png)

-Once the delivery of an order has been confirmed, the customer is prompted to rate the order.
-The customer can choose to do it straight away, or rate the order later; in any case, the customer can access the rating page at any time (even after they have already rated the order) via the Rate order link on the order list:
+Once the delivery of an order has been confirmed by the customer, they will be prompted to rate the order.
+The customer can choose to do it straight away, or rate the order later.
+In any case, the customer will be able to access the order rating page at any time later (even after they have already rated the order) via the Rate order link on the order list:
    ![xc5_mv_rate_order_link.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_mv_rate_order_link.png)

+The order rating page

 ## Product reviews: Multivendor store administrator experience